 When I woke up and realized what I had (not) done, I was astounded.
 Completely and utterly shit-kickin’ floored.
 How could this happen?
 Inconceivable.

-It has been about 10 years that I’ve been pumping, and not once had I ever forgotten to do this.
+It has been about 10 years that I’ve been pumping, and not once have I ever forgotten to do this.
 There was that time back in March of 2005, but still, my point remains.
-Don’t click that link right away or you’ll ruin the story.
+Don’t click that link right away, or you’ll ruin the story.
 If you’re still curious when you’re done reading, click away.

 Here’s the story.

-Get home from work, play with the kids, have a little supper then start to wind down and get ready for the next day.
-Now, you all can see that I have a pretty elaborate hairdoo, and it takes a LOT of work to keep it looking so nice.
+Get home from work, play with the kids, have a little supper, then start to wind down and get ready for the next day.
+Now, you all can see that I have a pretty elaborate hairdo, and it takes a LOT of work to keep it looking so nice.
 Yes, that’s right – a home haircut every couple of weeks.
-Takes about 20 minutes total – including the shower afterwards.
-Well, I was getting a bit shaggy, and had a training presentation to give at work tomorrow morning, so it was clearly time for a cut, followed by a nice, hot, loose-hair rinsing shower.
+Takes about 20 minutes total – including the shower afterward.
+Well, I was getting a bit shaggy and had a training presentation to give at work tomorrow morning, so it was clearly time for a cut, followed by a nice, hot, loose-hair rinsing shower.

 My wife & daughter were asleep already (lightweights), but my son was still awake (he and I are the dominant male night owls of the house).
 We talked for a while, then I even did some reading for about 30-40 minutes before slipping off into the land of dreams.

 I slept clear through the night – no screaming/crying kids, no bathroom runs, no low blood sugars, nothing.
 No interruptions whatsoever.
 Sleep before 11:30, up by 7:00.
 Nice.
 So I make my way to the bathroom for the obligatory morning trip, and as I walk by my dresser, I notice my pump there…

 What?!?!
 OHMYGOD OHMYGOD OHMYGOD!!